HemantBatra873/Cooperative_Server/README.md

-# Agraser AI Chatbot
+# Cooperative AI Chatbot

-This is an AI Chatbot application, inspired by Gemini, by using MERN Stack and Gemini Pro API
+This is an AI Chatbot application, inspired by Gemini, by using MERN Stack and Gemini Flash 2.0 API

 It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.